-In this post, an indeterminate frame whose support has been subjected to an indirect action of differential settlement has been presented and fully solved.
-If any statically indeterminate structure is subjected to settlement of supports, then internal forces arise in the members of the structure.
+In this article, an indeterminate frame whose support has been subjected to an indirect action of differential settlement has been presented and fully solved.
+As stated above, if any statically indeterminate structure experiences differential settlement of supports, internal stresses will be developed in the members of the structure.

-Analysis of such structures may be effectively performed by the force or stiffness method in canonical form.
-In the paper downloadable in this post, the frame loaded as shown below is subjected to a differential settlement of 25mm at fixed support A. The internal stresses induced were calculated using force method, stiffness method, and slope deflection method.
+Analysis of such structures may be effectively performed by the force (flexibility) or stiffness (displacement) method in canonical form.
+In the paper downloadable in this article, the frame loaded as shown below is subjected to a differential settlement of 25mm at fixed support A. The internal stresses induced were calculated using force method, stiffness method, and slope deflection method.

-The portal frame shown below is fixed at the column base A, and hinged at point C as shown in Figure 1.1.
+The portal frame shown below is fixed at the column base A, and hinged at point C as shown below.
 The column of the frame has a square cross-section of 30cm x 30cm while the beam has a depth of 60cm and width of 30cm.
 The foundation of support A settles vertically by 25mm.
-Draw the bending moment, shearing force, and axial force diagram due to the differential settlement action on the frame (E = 2.17 × 107 KN/m2).
+Draw the bending moment, shearing force, and axial force diagram due to the differential settlement action on the frame (E = 2.17 × 107 kN/m2).

 Moment of inertia of column IC = (bh3) / 12 = (0.3 × 0.33)/12 = 6.75 × 10-4 m4